rtreharne/moduleclone/README.md

 This tool will:

 + Clone a module from a Canvas course into other courses
++ Update position of modules in courses*
-+ Identify published status and contents of existing modules
++ Identify published status and contents of existing modules*

+*Functionality pending.

 ## Usage